The leading global voice

 Emirates Cardiac Society – President

-WHF participated in the CardioAlex Meeting
+WHF participates in the CardioAlex Meeting

 WHF participated in the SCS 30th Annual Scientific Meeting